M0nizar/xml_tps/td6/homwork.md

 where count($series) > 1
 return $author
 ```
+> * explanation :
+>    * looping over each unique author, select unique serie where the author worked on and then check if he worked in more then 1.
 10. Identify the author who wrote the most albums :
 ```xq
 let $authors := doc("albums.xml")//auteur